fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 Instead, PROBE requires bidirectional connectivity between the probing interface and a proxy interface.
-The proxy interface can reside on the same node as the probed interface, or it can reside on a node to which the probed interface is directly connected. {{usecase}} of this document describes scenarios in which this characteristic is useful.
+The proxy interface can reside on the same node as the probed interface, or it can reside on a node to which the probed interface is directly connected.
+A list of use cases for this characteristic can be found in {{usecase}} of this document.

 Like PING, PROBE executes on a probing node.
 It sends an ICMP Extended Echo Request message from a local interface, called the probing